Rawanalmobarak/-Emotions-Evoked-from-Colors-of-Paintings-Art-Emotions/README.md

 Squares, triangles and rectangles can show anger, fear, confusion <br>
 Ovals can show sadness <br>
 Circles can show happiness and joy

+## Limitations
+My code was taking a long time to run when doing image processing